bbauska/cellardoor/README.md

 <!------------------------------------------------------------------------------------------------>
 <h2 id="open">Open Source Websites</h2>
 <ul>
-<li><a href="https://openhatch.org">Open Hatch : OpenHatch is a non-profit dedicated to matching prospective free software contributors with communities, tools, and education.</a></li>
+<li><a href="https://openhatch.org" target="_blank">Open Hatch : OpenHatch is a non-profit dedicated to matching prospective free software contributors with communities, tools, and education.</a></li>

-<li><a href="https://sourceforge.net">Source Forge : SourceForge hosts nearly 280,000 projects (at last count).
+<li><a href="https://sourceforge.net" target="_blank">Source Forge : SourceForge hosts nearly 280,000 projects (at last count).
 It serves more than 2 million downloads a day and includes apps and tools in a wide variety of categories</a></li>.

-<li><a href="https://code.google.com/projecthosting">Google Code : Google offers free hosting for open source projects using the Subversion or Mercurial version control systems.
+<li><a href="https://code.google.com/projecthosting" target="_blank">Google Code : Google offers free hosting for open source projects using the Subversion or Mercurial version control systems.
 It offers 2 GB of storage, integrated code review tools, a wiki, and an issue tracker.
 The Google Code site also provides links to Google's many publicly available APIs and other developer tools.</a></li>

-<li><a href="https://launchpad.net">Launch Pad : Maintained by Canonical, LaunchPad is particularly targeted at projects that run on Ubuntu.
+<li><a href="https://launchpad.net" target="_blank">Launch Pad : Maintained by Canonical, LaunchPad is particularly targeted at projects that run on Ubuntu.
 It provides hosting for more than 21,000 projects that use the Bazaar version control system.</a></li>

-<li><a href="https://opensource.google.com">Google Open Source : Google Open Source</a></li>
+<li><a href="https://opensource.google.com" target="_blank">Google Open Source : Google Open Source</a></li>

-<li><a href="https://developers.redhat.com">Red Hat Developer : The world's leading provider of open source solutions</a></li>
+<li><a href="https://developers.redhat.com" target="_blank">Red Hat Developer : The world's leading provider of open source solutions</a></li>

-<li><a href="https://opensource.com">Open Source : Open Source</a></li>
+<li><a href="https://opensource.com" target="_blank">Open Source : Open Source</a></li>

-<li><a href="https://summerofcode.withgoogle.com">Google Summer of Code : Google Summer of Code is a global program focused on bringing more student developers into open source software development.
+<li><a href="https://summerofcode.withgoogle.com" target="_blank">Google Summer of Code : Google Summer of Code is a global program focused on bringing more student developers into open source software development.
 Students work with an open-source organization on a 3-month programming project during their break from school.</a></li>

-<li><a href="http://www.oswd.org">Open Source Web Design : Open Source Web Design is a platform for sharing standards-compliant free web design templates.
+<li><a href="http://www.oswd.org" target="_blank">Open Source Web Design : Open Source Web Design is a platform for sharing standards-compliant free web design templates.
 We give web publishers a voice through good design.</a></li>

-<li><a href="https://wiki.mozilla.org/Security/Automation/Winter_Of_Security_2016">Mozilla Winter of Security : The Winter of Security (MWOS) is a program organized by Mozilla's Security teams to involve students with Security projects.
+<li><a href="https://wiki.mozilla.org/Security/Automation/Winter_Of_Security_2016" target="_blank">Mozilla Winter of Security : The Winter of Security (MWOS) is a program organized by Mozilla's Security teams to involve students with Security projects.
 Students who have to perform a semester project as part of their university curriculum can apply to one of the MWOS projects.</a></li>

-<li><a href="https://bitbucket.org">Bit Bucket : Like GitHub, BitBucket hosts both public and private projects.
+<li><a href="https://bitbucket.org" target="_blank">Bit Bucket : Like GitHub, BitBucket hosts both public and private projects.
 On this site, open-source projects and private projects with fewer than five users are free.
 It hosts more than 48,000 repositories, many of which are searchable on the site.</a></li>

-<li><a href="https://www.mediawiki.org/wiki/MediaWiki">Media Wiki : MediaWiki is a free software open source wiki package written in PHP, originally for use on Wikipedia.
+<li><a href="https://www.mediawiki.org/wiki/MediaWiki" target="_blank">Media Wiki : MediaWiki is a free software open source wiki package written in PHP, originally for use on Wikipedia.
 It is now also used by several other projects of the non-profit Wikimedia Foundation and by many other wikis, including this website, the home of MediaWiki.</a></li>

-<li><a href="https://codecuriosity.org">Code Curiosity : CodeCuriosity is a platform that encourages contributions to open source.
+<li><a href="https://codecuriosity.org" target="_blank">Code Curiosity : CodeCuriosity is a platform that encourages contributions to open source.
 Everyone is rewarded for their efforts, no matter how big or small they are.</a></li>

-<li><a href="https://www.codetriage.com">Code Triage : Help out your favorite open-source projects and become a better developer while doing it.</a></li>
+<li><a href="https://www.codetriage.com" target="_blank">Code Triage : Help out your favorite open-source projects and become a better developer while doing it.</a></li>

-<li><a href="http://issuehub.io">Issue Hub : Contribute to Open Source.
+<li><a href="http://issuehub.io" target="_blank">Issue Hub : Contribute to Open Source.
 Search issue labels to find the right project for you</a></li>

-<li><a href="http://up-for-grabs.net">Up for Grabs : This is a list of projects which have curated tasks specifically for new contributors.
+<li><a href="http://up-for-grabs.net" target="_blank">Up for Grabs : This is a list of projects which have curated tasks specifically for new contributors.
 These are a great way to get started with a project or to help share the load of working on open source projects.</a></li>

-<li><a href="http://www.firsttimersonly.com">First Timers Only : Contributing to open source for the first time can be scary and a little overwhelming.
+<li><a href="http://www.firsttimersonly.com" target="_blank">First Timers Only : Contributing to open source for the first time can be scary and a little overwhelming.
 Perhaps you’re a Code Newbie or maybe you’ve been coding for a while but haven’t found a project you felt comfortable contributing to.</a></li>

-<li><a href="http://yourfirstpr.github.io">Your First PR : Your First PR helps you get started contributing to Open Source by showcasing great starter issues on GitHub and elsewhere.</a></li>
+<li><a href="http://yourfirstpr.github.io" target="_blank">Your First PR : Your First PR helps you get started contributing to Open Source by showcasing great starter issues on GitHub and elsewhere.</a></li>
 </ul>

 <div align="right">